FuryanRasta/petri/docs/daemon/intro.md

 The `petri init` command is responsible for initializing the specified `--home` directory and creating the default configuration files.
 Except the `petri init` command, the home directory used by any other `petri` sub commands must be initialized, otherwise an error will be reported.

-The data of the PETRIhub node is stored in the `data` directory of the home, including blockchain data, application layer data, and index data.
+The data of the Petri node is stored in the `data` directory of the home, including blockchain data, application layer data, and index data.

 All configuration files are stored in the `<home-dir>/config` directory: